Trelissick Park Group logo

 Himalayan Balsam

 After concerted efforts over recent years, this has largely been eliminated from Trelissick Park streamside areas.
-However, it can reinvade from seeds carried down from upstream.
-It is best pulled out before flowering/seeding.
+It can reinvade from seeds carried down from upstream.
+It is best pulled out before flowering or seeding.

 Blackberry